 Suppose you’re bored of traditional table games but aren’t sure where to start.
 In that case, this guide will help you familiarise yourself with Roulette, Blackjack, and Baccarat variations, their rules, and key differences.

 European Roulette is the most popular choice for roulette players.
-You’ll play on a 37-number wheel with only one zero and red and black colours.
-Before the dealer spins the wheel, players bet on the number and colour they think the ball will land on.
+You’ll play on a 37-number wheel with only one zero and red and black colors.
+Before the dealer spins the wheel, players bet on the number and color they think the ball will land on.
 Then, the dealer spins the wheel in one direction and oppositely throws the ball.